codegram/hackershout/Readme.md

     :: Welcome to hackershout! ::

-    Type the URL you want to share: http://rubygems.com/gems/my_gem
+    Type the URL you want to share: http://rubygems.com/gems/my_gem Enter a brief, descriptive title: Released MyGem 1.0!

+    Bear in mind that some services may require a more extended text aside from the title.
     Type your message (two ENTERs to finish):
     Hey!
 I have released <link>some awesome open-source gem</link> that is going to save the world.
 Check it out!
 You can also grab the source code